 4.1 Site Selection.
 Monitoring sites are chosen based on the need to collect the necessary data to address the study objectives.
 Several monitoring locations are established sites that have longterm temporal data sets (SC1, SC2, SC3, SC4, SC7, WC1, WC2) that enable trend analysis and mitigation effectiveness evaluation.
-CDPRs Surface Water Prioritization Model (SWPM) was utilized to identify additional priority watersheds to monitor.
-These watersheds located throughout the urban centers of southern California provide data to evaluate the spatial distribution of priority pesticides in southern California surface waters (Budd et al., 2013; Luo et al., 2013).
-The watershed prioritization component of the SWPM identifies priority hydrologic unit codes (HUC) based on reported use and toxicity data.
-For the purposes of monitoring, SWPP has defined southern California of consisting of two HUC4s (1807 and 1810).
-The SWPM is based on the HUC12 scale, the highest resolution of watersheds.
+CDPR's Surface Water Monitoring Prioritization (SWMP) Model was utilized to identify additional priority watersheds to monitor.
+These watersheds, located throughout the urban centers of southern California, provide data to evaluate the spatial distribution of priority pesticides in southern California surface waters (Budd et al., 2013; Luo et al., 2013).
+The watershed prioritization component of the SWMP Model identifies priority hydrologic-unit codes (HUC) based on reported use and toxicity data.
+HUC pesticide use is estimated by down-scaling county-level use to sub-county districts, by population, then converted to watershed scale with the delineated watershed area.
+For the purposes of monitoring, SWPP has defined southern California as consisting of two HUC4s (1807 and 1810).
+The SWMP Model is based on the HUC12 scale, the highest resolution of watersheds.
 Luo et al. (2017) developed a method for aggregating the HUC12s into a larger HUC8 scale.
-Eleven of the top twenty identified statewide priority HUC8s are located in southern California (Appendix 1).
-Of these, SWPP currently has monitoring sites within five of the top HUC8s.
+The top ten identified priority HUC8s located in southern California are listed in Appendix 1.
+Of these, SWPP currently has monitoring sites within six of the top HUC8s.
 Other factors such as site accessibility, perennial waters, other monitoring agency representation, and budgetary constraints limit site selection in the remaining HUCs.

-Ambient water quality monitoring will be conducted at six sampling locations within Salt Creek (SC) in Orange County (Figure 1), one each within Ballona (BAL), Bouquet (BOQ), Los Angeles River (LAR), San Gabriel River (SGR), and Dominguez Channel (DC) watersheds in Los Angeles County (Figure 2), and two within San Diego River (SDR) watersheds in San Diego County (Figure 3) (Table 1).
-Tecolote Canyon (TCC) will serve as an alternate site in San Diego if samples are unattainable at SDR4.
-Mitigation monitoring will be conducted at the inlet and outlet of a small constructed wetland located within Wood Creek watershed (Figure 4).
-Details of site descriptions are provided in Appendix 2.
+Ambient water quality monitoring will be conducted at six sampling locations within Salt Creek (SC, Figure 1), three locations within Wood Creek Canyon (WC, Figure 2) and Bolsa Chica Channel (BCC, Figure 3) in Orange County.
+In Los Angeles County, samples will be collected within Ballona (BAL), Bouquet (BOQ), Los Angeles River (LAR), San Gabriel River (SGR), and Dominguez Channel (DC) watersheds (Figure 4).
+Two stations within the San Diego River watershed as well as one within Chollas Creek will be monitored in San Diego County (Figure 5).
+Details of site descriptions are provided below (Table 1, Appendix 2).

-Sampling stations within Salt Creek have been monitored consistently since 2009 as part of CDPRs urban monitoring program.
-The surrounding drainage areas within the Salt Creek watershed consist of single family dwellings, multiple family dwellings, light commercial buildings, parks, schools, and two golf courses.
+Sampling stations within Salt Creek have been monitored consistently since 2009 as part of CDPR's urban monitoring program.
+The surrounding drainage areas within the Salt Creek watershed consist of single-family dwellings, multiple-family dwellings, light commercial buildings, parks, schools, and two golf courses.
 SC1-SC4 are located directly below storm drains that receive runoff from residential neighborhoods.
 SC5 and SC7 are located at the receiving waters of several urban inputs and will serve to evaluate pesticide concentrations in the watershed as well as downstream transport of pesticides.
 Sampling locations within the five watersheds in Los Angeles County and two in San Diego County are located near the base of their respective watersheds.
-A storm drain outfall location has been added within the San Diego River watershed to serve as a source identification site.
+A storm drain outfall location has been added within the San Diego

+River watershed to serve as a source identification site.
 Ballona Creek, Los Angeles River, Dominguez Channel, and San Gabriel River are large watersheds with mixed residential and commercial land use.
+A sampling location has been added on the Bolsa Chica Channel in Orange County.
+This watershed is located within the highest priority HUC8 in southern California based on estimated urban pesticide use within the delineated HUC.